East Chiltington: Governance

 East Chiltington is governed at the local level by East Chiltington Parish Council which consists of seven councillors meeting every two months.
 The parish council represents the parish on matters governed at District and County level.
-The May 2015 election was contested by eight candidates.

 East Chiltington lies within the Chailey ward for the next tier of government, East Sussex County Council.
 The ward also includes Chailey, Ditchling, St John Without, Newick, Plumpton, Streat, Westmeston and Wivelsfield.
 The County Council provides services such as roads and transport, social services, libraries and trading standards.
-The county councilor is the Conservative Jim Sheppard.

 The next level of government is Lewes District Council.
 The District council supplies services such as refuse collection, planning consent, leisure amenities and council tax collection.
 East Chiltington is covered by the Plumpton, Streat, East Chiltington and St John (Without) ward which returns a single seat.
-In the May 2015 election, Sarah Osbourne, a councillor from the local Liberal Democrat party was elected.

 The UK Parliament constituency for East Chiltington is Lewes.
-The Conservative Maria Caulfield, a local nurse, has been serving as the constituency MP since 2015 when she defeated the incumbent Liberal Democrat Norman Baker.

-Prior to Brexit in 2020, the village was part of the South East England constituency in the European Parliament.